uwescience/uw-jupyter-showcase/FREN 379/README.md

-Notebooks courtersy of Dr. Geoffrey Turnovsky
+Notebooks courtersy of Dr. Geoffrey Turnovsky, provided on Sep 20, 2021.